LlmKira/fast-langdetect/README.md

 ### Prerequisites

-- The "\n" character in the argument string must be removed before calling the function.
 - If the sample is too long or too short, the accuracy will be reduced.
 - The model will be downloaded to system temporary directory by default.
 You can customize it by:
   - Setting `FTLANG_CACHE` environment variable